Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 Guardhouse Prison Escape Now a Visitor Center

 During the past decade, they have restored the old guardhouse to include a visitor center and small museum.
 Interpretive and wildlife displays are currently in place.
 However, they are awaiting the installation of restrooms.
-Currently, there is NO RESTROOMS on the island.
+Currently, there are NO RESTROOMS on the island.
 Originally constructed in 1911, they used the guardhouse as a prison.
 It could hold 24 prisoners at one time.

 Egmont Key Guardhouse